cli19x/pirdocopt/docs/_build/html/_sources/index.rst.txt

 ..
-PIRDocopt documentation master file, created by sphinx-quickstart on Mon Apr 19 17:05:59 2021.
+PirDocopt documentation master file, created by sphinx-quickstart on Fri Apr 23 21:09:13 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PIRDocopt's documentation!
+Welcome to PirDocopt's documentation!
 =====================================

 .. toctree::